Who am I?

 By John Ray (M.A.; Ph.D.)

 I am a tall, jocular former university teacher aged 73 at the time of writing in 2016 who still has a fair bit of hair.
 I am Australian born of working class origins and British ancestry.
-My doctorate is in psychology but I taught mainly sociology .
-I also made lots of money in real estate so retired when I was 39.
+My doctorate is in psychology but I taught mainly sociology.
+I also made significant money in real estate so retired when I was 39.
+I live in a big house but I am not flash in any way.
+My style is Bohemian.
+I take no medicines or drugs and am generally in good health except for recurrent skin cancer.
+My BP is 140/80.
 My main interests are blogging, classical music, history, current affairs and languages.
 I have been married four times to four fine women with whom I am still on amicable terms.
 I have one son born in 1987.
 I am totally non-sporting

-A photo of me from about 10 years ago
+A photo of me from when I was about 60

-A photo from just a few years ago.
+A photo from my 70th birthday.
 I get spottier as time goes by.

 I was born in 1943 (i.e. during the Second World War) at the Innisfail hospital by the Johnstone river in far North Queensland, Australia.
 Innisfail is mainly famous for very high rainfall, sugar-cane and bananas.
 I was baptized into the Innisfail congregation of the Presbyterian Church of Australia on 30.1.44.